Were you ever afraid of the dark as a child?

 Phasmophobia is more common in children than in adults.
 Why?
 There’s not just one reason.

 In general, a child born to a parent with a specific phobia is more likely to develop a specific phobia, too.
-There are no studies to definitively say that phasmophobia runs in a family, but it is possible that a parent’s talk of ghosts and the paranormal may influence how a child develops beliefs around these subjects.
-If a parent tells a child that ghosts are to be feared, then a child will likely believe them.
+There are no studies to say that phasmophobia runs in the family definitively.
+Still, a parent’s talk of ghosts and the paranormal may influence how a child develops beliefs around these subjects.
+If a parent tells a child that ghosts are to be feared, the child will likely believe them.

 Scary Movies and Stories

-Scrooge is visited by three ghosts in A Christmas Carol.
+Three ghosts visit Scrooge in A Christmas Carol.
 Ghosts terrorize New York City in Ghostbusters.
 Sleepovers, camping trips, and other nighttime rites of passage inevitably contain a ghost story or two meant to thrill all ages.
 Ghost stories are hard to avoid, even if you’re a young child.
 They might be shared by other children at school, camp counselors, or even religious leaders.
 Even though a parent may tell a child that ghosts aren’t real, it’s hard for many young children to distinguish what is on their screens and what is “real life.”

 It is through these stories that children develop the idea that ghosts live among people.
 And when do we typically see ghosts?
 At night!
 The people who tell ghost stories are often the only person that has seen the ghost, leaving many to believe that ghosts only appear to people when they are alone.